50 East Jefferson Street Union Station Joliet, IL 60431

 In March 2010, the city unveiled plans for the long-envisioned Joliet Regional Multimodal Transportation Center (JRMMTC), which is designed to unite the services of Amtrak intercity passenger rail; Metra commuter rail; PACE local busses; intercity passenger busses; Chicago airport shuttles; and taxis in one easily accessible downtown location.
 Pedestrian and bicycle access will be enhanced through new streetscaping and improvements to roads in the surrounding neighborhood.

 Later that year, the city received $32 million towards the project from “Illinois Jobs Now!”, a six year, $31 billion statewide capital program supported by 20 year state bonds and federal and local matching funds.
-This major contribution, combined with $2.2 million from Burlington Northern Santa Fe Railroad (BNSF) and $7.5 million from the city, means that the $42 million JRMMTC is completely financed and can break ground once the design work is completed in early 2012.
+This major contribution, combined with $2.2 million from Burlington Northern Santa Fe Railroad (BNSF) and $7.5 million from the city, means that the $42 million JRMMTC is completely financed and can break ground once the design work is completed.

 As planned, the JRMMTC will be completed in three phases: construction of a new parking lot and bus turnaround for use by PACE and intercity bus providers (approximately $6 million); realignment of BNSF and Union Pacific Railroad tracks to accommodate new passenger platforms (approximately $17 million); and erection of the transportation center building adjacent to the historic passenger station (approximately $7 million).